hannody/drf_puppy_store_tdd/README.md

 However, this repository is using Python 3.8.10, Django 3.2.6, python-decopule for env vars, Test Coverage,Flake8, CICD with GitHub Actions and Deployment to Heroku.

-working app (CRUD operations only available for Admins at the moment): https://drf-puppy-store.herokuapp.com/
+** A working app (CRUD operations only available for Admins at the moment): https://drf-puppy-store.herokuapp.com/